This Is Everything You Need to Know Before Buying Your First Home

 Stash lets you start investing with as little as $5.
 You can set it up to automatically pull a certain amount of cash from your bank account every week or every month.
 It funnels your money into a set of simple investment portfolios reflecting your goals and interests.

 Stash charges a $1 monthly fee for balances under $5,000.
-If you sign up through this link with the code PENNYH, you’ll get a $5 bonus — that’s like five months free.
+If you sign up through this link, you’ll get a $5 bonus after your first investment — that’s like five months free.